vulkano-rs/vulkano-www/content/guide/windowing/event_handling.md

 moment when the GPU will gain access to that image.

-If no image is available (which happens if you submit draw commands too quickly), then the function will block and wait until there is any.
+If no image is available (which happens if you submit draw commands too quickly), then the function will block and wait until there is.
 The second parameter is an optional timeout.

 Sometimes the function may be suboptimal, were the swapchain image will still work, but may not get properly displayed.
 If this happens, we will signal to recreate the swapchain: